techidaily/site-win11-tips/source/_posts/seamless-integration-wirelessly-link-dualshock-3-and-win.md

  By combining two pieces of software, DsHidMini, and BthPS3, you can have your PC detect your DualShock controller effortlessly both when connected with a USB cable and wirelessly through Bluetooth.

  Note, though, that for this guide, we take the existence of correctly working Bluetooth functionality for granted.
-If your PC lacks Bluetooth support, check our buyer's guide on[the best Bluetooth adapters you can grab today](https://www.makeuseof.com/best-bluetooth-adapters/) .
-Then, check our guide on[how to add Bluetooth to any computer](https://www.makeuseof.com/add-bluetooth-pc/) .
+If your PC lacks Bluetooth support, check our buyer's guide on [the best Bluetooth adapters you can grab today](https://www.makeuseof.com/best-bluetooth-adapters/) .
+Then, check our guide on [how to add Bluetooth to any computer](https://www.makeuseof.com/add-bluetooth-pc/) .

 ### Download and Install DsHidMini and BthPS3

  DsHidMini suggests installing BthPS3 to have your DualShock controllers correctly detected and connected to your PC.
 This guide will follow that suggestion, especially since we want them to work wirelessly.

-1. Start by downloading the first piece of software from[DsHidMini's GitHub page](https://github.com/ViGEm/DsHidMini) .
+1. Start by downloading the first piece of software from [DsHidMini's GitHub page](https://github.com/ViGEm/DsHidMini) .
 ![DsHidMini GitHub Page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/dshidmini-github-page.jpg)
-2. Do the same with a visit at[BthPS3's GitHub page](https://github.com/ViGEm/BthPS3) .
+2. Do the same with a visit at [BthPS3's GitHub page](https://github.com/ViGEm/BthPS3) .
 ![BthPS3 GitHub Page](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/bthps3-github-page.jpg)
 3. In both cases, you'll find the downloadable files by clicking on the link under**Installation** , then checking out the links under**Assets** .
 Most people should go for the x64 versions.
 If you're still using an older 32-bit version of Windows, get the x86 files.
 ![BthPS3 GitHub Assets Links](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/bthps3-github-assets-links.jpg)
 4. Click on**BthPS3's MSI file** that you've downloaded to install the Bluetooth driver.
 "MSI" stands for Microsoft Software Installer.
 Unlike executable installers, MSI relies on the "official" installation libraries bundled with Windows.
-If you meet any problems during that step, check our guide on[how to fix issues with the Windows Installer package](https://www.makeuseof.com/windows-installer-package-fix-issues/) .
+If you meet any problems during that step, check our guide on [how to fix issues with the Windows Installer package](https://www.makeuseof.com/windows-installer-package-fix-issues/) .
 ![BthPS3 Installation](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/bthps3-installation.jpg)
 5. After BthPS3's successful installation, you'll see it as a new device under the**Bluetooth** category in**Device Manager** .
 The easiest way to access the Device Manager is by using the**Windows Key** +**X** shortcut and selecting it from the menu that shows up.
 ![BthPS3 Installed Bluetooth Driver in Device Manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/bthps3-installed-bluetooth-driver-in-device-manager.jpg)